Virgin Money logo

 How can I find the right car insurance for my needs?

-We always recommend you set out to find policies that suit your needs, not just your budget.
-When looking for a policy, ask yourself the following:
+We always recommend you choose policies that suit your needs, not just your budget.
+When looking for a policy, ask yourself questions like:

 Can I insure my car for an agreed value?

-A choice between an agreed value and market value when insuring your car is one of the more common car insurance options providers offer.
-This option will not be available with every type of cover or insurer, but if you want to insure your vehicle for an agreed value (as opposed to the market value, which can change over time), you typically need to contact the insurance provider before purchasing.
+A choice between agreed value and market value when insuring your car is one of the more common car insurance options providers offer.
+If you want to insure your vehicle for an agreed value (as opposed to the market value, which can change over time) you and your insurance provider will agree to a set value before taking out a policy.
+This way, you know what to expect in the event you are paid out if your car is a total loss.
+Some insurers may have qualifying criteria that must be satisfied before you are offered an agreed value policy (e.g. you must hold comprehensive cover).

 single alexksander portrait in bottom global block